 The common conception of collections is as a historical activity.
 A debt was owed and is now delinquent.
 So it’s the act of rectifying a historical account.

 This conception is right, to an extent.
 That’s certainly a large part of the process.
 But it’s not the full picture.
 We’ve written before about how collections are one step within the customer lifecycle.
 Not just a way to recoup debts, but to retain customers.

 But drill deeper, and you’ll find that debt has its own steps embedded within it: A more modern approach to collections focuses on pre-delinquency, too.
 That is, the treatment of accounts before they exceed limits or miss payments.

-By recognising the warning signs of delinquency you can proactively help your customers before the debt advances into delinquency.
+By recognizing the warning signs of delinquency you can proactively help your customers before the debt advances into delinquency.
 This is important for a few reasons.
-Most obviously: it spares you money and resources through quickly curing what could have become an impaired debt.
+Most obviously: it spares you money and resources by quickly curing what could have become an impaired debt.

 And now, thanks to IFRS 9, this takes on new importance: The new impairment model within IFRS 9 requires recognition of full lifetime losses more quickly.
 That means a greater emphasis on pre-delinquency to halt the advance of an account from ‘stage one’ (a 12 month expected credit loss) to ‘stage two’ (a lifetime expected credit loss).